gohugoio/hugo/content/content-management/cross-references.md

     parent: "content-management"
     weight: 100
 weight: 100	#rem
-draft: false
 aliases: [/extras/crossreferences/]
 toc: true
 ---

-Hugo makes it easy to link documents together with `ref` and `relref`, both of which are [built-in Hugo shortcodes][].
+ The `ref` and `relref` shortcodes link documents together, both of which are [built-in Hugo shortcodes][].
 These shortcodes are also used to safely provide links to headings inside of your content, whether across documents or within a document.
 The only difference between `ref` and `relref` is whether the resulting URL is absolute (`http://1.com/about/`) or relative (`/about/`), respectively.

 ## Using `ref` and `relref`